AndySouth/runhcr/README.md

 Inspired by refugee hack team at SSI hackday March 2017 https://github.com/cspgdds/Visualflee

-The current UNHCR operational portal for refugee situations has an API but documentation appears to refer to an older version.
+The current UNHCR operational portal for refugee situations at [data2.unhcr.org](data2.unhcr.org) has an API but documentation appears to refer to an [older version](http://data.unhcr.org/wiki/index.php/API_Documentation).

 This package provides preliminary functions to access population data within camps.

 These functions have not been well tested and are not well protected against passing incorrect arguments.
+Feel free to modify.

 ### Installation